-*- coding: utf-8 -*-

 from .io import Logging

-from .conf import (red_cost_model as red_cost_model_default,
+from .conf import red_cost_model as red_cost_model_default, mitm_opt as mitm_opt_default

 from .errors import OutOfBoundsError, InsufficientSamplesError